 The first way is the manual and difficult way.
 If you are not a pro-Mac user, you might mess this up.
 The second way is through a tool called iMyMac-PowerMyMac’s Mac Uninstaller.

 It’s a great tool to uninstall applications and its related leftovers on your Mac device.
+You can have a free try below!

 Leave a Comment